SAP-samples/teched2022-DA261/exercises/database_explorer/ex1/README.md

     ![](images/ShowOverview.png)

-    *In this example, the database is from a release in July 2021, week 30 of the year.*
+    *In this example, the database is the QRC 3 20222 release.*

 3. Click the arrow next to the database icon to expand the object hierarchy for the database.
-You will see that it holds catalog objects and database diagnostic files (trace files, or log files), and with the appropriate permisions, a list of HDI containers contained in the database.
+You will see that it holds catalog objects and database diagnostic files (trace files, or log files), and with the appropriate permissions, a list of HDI containers contained in the database.

     ![](images/Catalog.png)